McFunshine/ai-email-scraper/README.md

 # Job Search Agent Experiments

-A collection of experiments using AI agents to automate and enhance various aspects of the job search process.
+A collection of experiments using AI agents to automate and enhance various aspects of the job search process. (it started just looking through my emails, hence the incongruent repo name!)

 ## Components